kyc013/cse15l-lab-reports/Lab Report 3.md

 **PT2 - Researching Commands**
 I'll be talking about the command `grep`
-There are several options for `grep`, the following being some of them:
+There are several options for `grep`, the following being some of them(all the options below are from the link *https://www.geeksforgeeks.org/grep-command-in-unixlinux/*):

 -c : This prints only a count of the lines that match a pattern
 -i : Ignores, case for matching
 -v : This prints out all the lines that do not matches the pattern
 -w : Match whole word
-The options above are from the link *https://www.geeksforgeeks.org/grep-command-in-unixlinux/*

-**For each of those options, give 2 examples of using it on files and directories from ./technical.
+`grep -c "e" biomed`
+`grep: biomed: Is a directory`

+`grep -c "e" biomed/bcr458.txt`

+`grep -i "e" biomed`
+`grep: biomed: Is a directory`

+`grep -i "e" biomed/bcr458.txt`

+`grep -v "e" biomed`
+`grep: biomed: Is a directory`

+`grep -v "e" biomed/bcr458.txt`

+`grep -w "e" biomed`
+`grep: biomed: Is a directory`

+`grep -w "e" biomed/bcr458.txt`

 Show each example as a `code block` that shows the command and its output, and write a sentence or two about what it’s doing and why it’s useful.
-That makes 8 total examples, all focused on a single command.
-There should be two examples each for four different command-line options.**